somnambulist-tech/collection/README.md

 ## Method Index

-The collection behaviour docs are generated from the source code.
+The collection behaviour docs are generated from the source code and are available in the `docs` folder.

 ### Factory Methods